poppy-project/Poppy-minimal-head-design/doc/head_assembly_instructions.md

 ## STEP 0:

-Ensure you have all components required in the [Bill Of Materials](BOM.md)
+Ensure you have all components required in the [Bill Of Materials](BOM.md) The Odroid is normally shipped with a eMMC module with Ubuntu 1.14 already flashed (it should have a red sticker on it).
+Else you should start by flashing it using [the poppy documentation](http://docs.poppy-project.org/en/installation/install-a-poppy-board.html)

 ## Step 1: Put hex nuts in the head face